-The Embassy & Permanent Mission of Denmark in Vienna presents its compliments to all Permanent Missions and Delegations to the OSCE, and to the OSCE Conflict Prevention Centre, and has the honour to provide herewith the information related to the Questionnaire on Conventional Arms and Related Technology for the year 2018.
+The Embassy & Permanent Mission of Denmark in Vienna presents its compliments to all Permanent Missions and Delegations to the OSCE and to the OSCE Conflict Prevention Centre, and has the honour to provide the following reports for the year 2019: The Questionnaire on Anti-Personnel Landmines, the Information Exchange on Conventional Arms Transfers, the Questionnaire on Conventional Arms and Related Technology and the Annual Information on Small Arms and Light Weapons.

-The Embassy & Permanent Mission of Denmark in Vienna avails itself of this opportunity to renew to all Permanent Missions and

-Delegations to the OSCE and to the OSCE Conflict Prevention

-Centre the assurances of its highest consideration.
+The Embassy & Permanent Mission of Denmark in Vienna avails itself of this opportunity to renew to all Permanent Missions and Delegations to the OSCE and to the OSCE Conflict Prevention Centre the assurances of its highest consideration.